icopy-site/awesome/docs/awesome/awesome-neuroscience.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, [Akash Tandon](https://github.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.ub.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.ub.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Akash Tandon](https://github.com/analyticalmonk) has waived all copyright and related or neighboring rights to this work.